2011–12 Syracuse Orange men's basketball team

 The 2011–12 Syracuse Orange men's basketball team represented Syracuse University in the 2011–12 NCAA Division I men's basketball season.
 The head coach, Jim Boeheim, served for his 36th year.
 The team played its home games at the Carrier Dome in Syracuse, New York and is a member of the Big East Conference.

-In 2015, Syracuse voluntarily vacated 9 wins from this season due to participation of ineligible players.
+In 2015, Syracuse voluntarily vacated nine wins from this season due to participation of ineligible players.
 Following an NCAA investigation, all 25 other wins were vacated.
+Syracuse was, however, allowed to keep their banners and Elite Eight appearance.

 Preseason

 Roster changes

 Syracuse graduated one starter from the previous year's team, power forward Rick Jackson.
 Center DaShonte Riley transferred to Eastern Michigan.

 Recruiting

 Preseason outlook

 In the Big East preseason Coaches' Poll, Syracuse was predicted to finish tied for first with Connecticut.
 The Orange received five first place votes and 209 votes overall.
 Kris Joseph was named to the Preseason All-Big East first team and Scoop Jardine was named to the second team.